Jason Silva: Brain Games

 In 2013, Silva and Apollo Robbins became the hosts of Brain Games on the National Geographic Channel.
 The show explores the brain through interactive games that look at perception, decision-making, and patterning, as well as how easily the brain can be fooled.
 Experts in psychology, cognitive science and neuroscience appear on the show, as Silva states, "to make sure we're doing the science right."
 The show, which premiered in 2011, received 1.5 million viewers for episodes one and two and set a National Geographic record as the highest rated series launch in that channel's history.

 Origins: The Journey of Humankind

-Released in 2017 as a part of the National Geographic Channel, Jason Silva hosted this short series.
+Released in 2017 as a part of the National Geographic Channel, Silva hosted this short series.
 Origins explores the very beginning of mankind and rewinds all the way back to the beginning, tracing the innovations that made us modern.
-The series features 8 episodes of approximately 45 minutes running time each.
-There has only been one season confirmed as of yet for Origins.
+The series features 8 episodes of approximately 45 minutes running time each, and as of this date, only a commitment to one season of Origins has been reported.